adjknowles/WDI-Project-4/README.md

 There are a number of features I would have liked to have added or take further

-- I would have liked to add a calendar booking system - using the gem Bookable.
-Able to check the availability of the teacher when making a booking.
-- Create user roles and permissions using the Rolify and CanCan gems.
+- Added Facebook and Twitter authentication.
-- Search by Post Code - allowing you to find teachers closest to you.
+- Added extra search features - for example, by Post Code - allowing you to find recommendations in a more specific location.
-- Having a map with the location of your nearest teachers.
+- Having a current location feature - to show you any recommendations near you.
 - Added a photo uploader so that the users can upload their own image.
-- Create an online portal for teachers and students to communicate inbetween lessons - including online chat, and an area for notes/recommendations.
-- Add a rating/comments system to find the best teachers.
-- Create an online payment system for lessons - so that no payment has to be made at the lesson itself.
 - Add additional cities.
-- Add additional information to the profile pages of the teachers to help the students to decide who to have lessons with.
+- Add additional information to the recommendation pages - provide extra knowledge for users of the site.
 - Refacter the code - make it dryer.

-- Plans to branch out/spin-offs - such as:
-  - Findr Plumber
-  - Findr Gardener
-  - Findr Window Cleaner
+- As always - go Global - HomeTowns are everywhere!